-To help give you a visual cue; a standard dining room table stands at 30″ and an accompanying chair is generally 18″ from floor to seat.
+To help give you a visual cue, a standard dining room table stands at 30,” and an accompanying chair is generally 18″ from floor to seat.
 Do you want a bed that you have to climb up into or one that you can easily fall into?
-Some adjustments that can be made to the design of the bed include, lowering or raising the side rails to reach your maximum height (this is why it is important to know your mattress height).
+Some adjustments that can be made to the design of the bed include, lowering or raising the side rails to reach your maximum height (this is why it is essential to know your mattress height).
 Other modifications that can be made to accommodate your existing mattress and box spring is how much of the headboard and footboard do you want to have exposed above the mattress or pillows.
 Some higher mattresses will be flush to the footboard and potentially cover three-quarters of the headboard.

 Height from the Floor

 Hardware, and Wood Species

 Each of our designs come with side tables that help complete your bedroom set.
 For those beds that do not have a side table in their collection, our Minimus Tables and Companion Tables are a perfect fit.